okviz/okviz.github.io/_mydocs/visuals/calendar-pro/fields/holidays-countries.md

     - /calendar-pro/features/events.md
     - /calendar-pro/options/holidays/index.md
 ---
-The ***Holiday Countries*** data role is used to bind one or more measures containing a country ISO to the visual.
+The ***Holiday Countries*** field well is used to bind one or more measures containing a country ISO to the visual.
 Calendar Pro will display the holidays of the selected countries on the calendar.

 <img src="images/holidays-countries-field.png" width="230">